AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 10- Simulating biological processes

-Generative AI can be employed to create realistic simulations of biological processes, such as cellular signaling or metabolic pathways, helping researchers to better understand these biological systems and predict their behavior under different conditions.
+Generative AI can create realistic simulations of biological processes, such as cellular signaling or metabolic pathways, helping researchers better understand these biological systems and predict their behavior under different conditions.

 Biomatter